MrStahlfelge/lightblocks/README.md

 ## Contribute

+Contributions are welcome: bug fixes, enhancements, translations etc.

+### Translations

+There's a single [resource bundle file](blob/master/android/assets/i18n/strings.properties) with all strings to be localized.
+Use it as a template for a new file strings_XX.properties with XX being the ISO language code.
+Please be aware that Falling Lightblocks can (so far) only display Latin based characters.

+### Enhancements

-Contributions are welcome: bug fixes, enhancements, translations etc. Please be aware that Falling Lightblocks is designed with certain design principles in mind, so if you plan to make some more efforts, please open an issue to check if your ideas will fit the game.
+Please be aware that
+Falling Lightblocks is designed with certain design principles in mind, so if you plan to make some more efforts, please open an issue to check if your ideas will fit the game.